Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * **Fonts** - The standard set of fonts used by Mozilla Android products.

+## Service

+_Components and libraries to interact with backend services._

+* **Telemetry** - A generic library for sending telemetry pings from Android applications to Mozilla's telemetry service.

 ## Support

 _Supporting components with generic helper code._